|

 systems and develop an understanding of hacking techniques.
 The U.S. military is a

-great place to gain INFOSEC experience.
+great place to gain InfoSec experience.
 They were focused on security long before it

 became in vogue.